analuciachin/Blue-Office/README.md

 # Blue-Office
-Practiced HTML, CSS, PHP and SQL. <br />
+Practiced PHP and SQL. <br />
-Worked only in the Newsletter section. <br />
+Blue Office is a free website template.
+Worked only in Newsletter section. <br />
 Checked if the email entered is already in the database and added/deleted email from the database.